Envestnet (NYSE:ENV) Price Target Cut to $86.00 by Analysts at Raymond James

-Envestnet (NYSE:ENV) had its price objective cut by Raymond James from $91.00 to $86.00 in a research note issued to investors on Friday morning, PriceTargets.com reports.
-They currently have a strong-buy rating on the business services provider’s stock.
+Envestnet (NYSE:ENV) had its price objective cut by equities research analysts at Raymond James from $91.00 to $86.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The brokerage currently has a “strong-buy” rating on the business services provider’s stock.
+Raymond James’ target price points to a potential upside of 31.94% from the company’s previous close.

-A number of other research analysts have also commented on ENV.
-Jefferies Financial Group restated a buy rating and set a $95.00 price target on shares of Envestnet in a research report on Thursday, April 8th.
-Royal Bank of Canada reduced their price target on shares of Envestnet from $96.00 to $79.00 and set a sector perform rating for the company in a research report on Friday, February 26th.
-Finally, William Blair restated an outperform rating on shares of Envestnet in a research report on Friday, February 26th.
-Two investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
-Envestnet has an average rating of Buy and a consensus price target of $90.75.
+A number of other research firms have also recently weighed in on ENV.
+Royal Bank of Canada decreased their price objective on Envestnet from $96.00 to $79.00 and set a “sector perform” rating for the company in a research report on Friday, February 26th.
+Jefferies Financial Group reissued a “buy” rating and issued a $95.00 price target on shares of Envestnet in a report on Thursday, April 8th.
+Finally, William Blair reissued an “outperform” rating on shares of Envestnet in a report on Friday, February 26th.
+Two research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus target price of $90.75.

-Envestnet (NYSE:ENV) last issued its earnings results on Thursday, May 6th.
-The business services provider reported $0.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.61 by $0.03.
-Envestnet had a negative net margin of 0.69% and a positive return on equity of 10.44%.
-The business had revenue of $275.10 million for the quarter, compared to analysts’ expectations of $273.48 million.
-During the same quarter in the previous year, the firm posted $0.57 EPS.
-The business’s revenue for the quarter was up 11.6% compared to the same quarter last year.
-Equities research analysts anticipate that Envestnet will post 1.75 EPS for the current year.
+Envestnet (NYSE:ENV) last released its quarterly earnings results on Thursday, May 6th.
+The business services provider reported $0.64 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.61 by $0.03.
+The firm had revenue of $275.10 million for the quarter, compared to the consensus estimate of $273.48 million.
+Envestnet had a positive return on equity of 10.44% and a negative net margin of 0.69%.
+The firm’s quarterly revenue was up 11.6% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.57 EPS.
+As a group, sell-side analysts anticipate that Envestnet will post 1.75 EPS for the current fiscal year.

-A number of large investors have recently made changes to their positions in ENV.
-Oak Ridge Investments LLC grew its position in Envestnet by 724.7% in the first quarter.
-Oak Ridge Investments LLC now owns 829,634 shares of the business services provider’s stock worth $59,925,000 after acquiring an additional 729,035 shares in the last quarter.
-Norges Bank purchased a new position in Envestnet in the fourth quarter worth $43,812,000.
-FIL Ltd grew its position in Envestnet by 415.0% in the fourth quarter.
-FIL Ltd now owns 496,989 shares of the business services provider’s stock worth $40,896,000 after acquiring an additional 400,490 shares in the last quarter.
-Brown Advisory Inc. grew its position in Envestnet by 47.9% in the fourth quarter.
-Brown Advisory Inc. now owns 960,274 shares of the business services provider’s stock worth $79,021,000 after acquiring an additional 310,879 shares in the last quarter.
-Finally, Clearbridge Investments LLC grew its position in Envestnet by 29.9% in the fourth quarter.
-Clearbridge Investments LLC now owns 1,259,808 shares of the business services provider’s stock worth $103,670,000 after acquiring an additional 290,235 shares in the last quarter.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Champlain Investment Partners LLC increased its position in Envestnet by 28.1% during the first quarter.
+Champlain Investment Partners LLC now owns 884,255 shares of the business services provider’s stock worth $63,870,000 after buying an additional 194,050 shares in the last quarter.
+Geode Capital Management LLC increased its position in Envestnet by 9.0% during the first quarter.
+Geode Capital Management LLC now owns 849,957 shares of the business services provider’s stock worth $61,392,000 after buying an additional 70,009 shares in the last quarter.
+Polen Capital Management LLC increased its position in Envestnet by 20.0% during the first quarter.
+Polen Capital Management LLC now owns 81,606 shares of the business services provider’s stock worth $5,894,000 after buying an additional 13,623 shares in the last quarter.
+Argent Capital Management LLC increased its position in Envestnet by 13.7% during the first quarter.
+Argent Capital Management LLC now owns 12,356 shares of the business services provider’s stock worth $892,000 after buying an additional 1,487 shares in the last quarter.
+Finally, TimesSquare Capital Management LLC increased its position in Envestnet by 27.9% during the first quarter.
+TimesSquare Capital Management LLC now owns 1,010,135 shares of the business services provider’s stock worth $72,962,000 after buying an additional 220,400 shares in the last quarter.

 About Envestnet